 BluRay is a trademark of Blu-ray Disc Association (BDA).
-Energy Star is a registered trademark of Energy Star.
 Macrovision is a registered trademark of Macrovision Corporation.
 All other trademarks are the property of their respective owners.

 This integrated circuit can be damaged by ESD.
 Texas Instruments recommends that all integrated circuits be handled with appropriate precautions.
 Failure to observe proper handling and installation procedures can cause damage.